sausheong/writer/README.md

 # Writer

-A web-based text editor with AI-powered assistance for writing and editing files.
+A web-based text editor with AI agent capabilities for writing and editing files.

 ## Features